MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 - Semi-Annual Channel (Targeted) for 32-bit
 - Semi-Annual Channel (Targeted) for 64-bit

 You can also create separate packages based on different langauges, Office applications, or installation settings, but we don't recommend it.
-Instead, we recommend including all the Office applications and all the languages your organization requires in each of your client package.
+Instead, we recommend including all the Office applications and all the languages your organization requires in each of your client packages.
 Later, when you deploy the packages to different groups of client devices, you can specify which language and Office applications are actually installed.

-## Step 7 - Define your group policy settings
+## Step 7 - Define your deployment groups

-[DAN to revise]

-If you plan to configure and manage Office with Group Policy settings, review the Administrative Template files (ADMX/ADML) for Group Policy settings for Office 365 ProPlus.
-You can download an [Excel file](https://www.microsoft.com/en-us/download/details.aspx?id=49030) that lists all the Group Policy settings and the new policy settings for Office 365 ProPlus.
-Note that all Group Policy settings for Office are now located in HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Office\16.0 and HKEY_CURRENT_USER\SOFTWARE\Policies\Microsoft\Office\16.0.

-Office offers many group policy settings to allow granular control over security, privacy, and user experience.
-In most cases, only a small subset of these are needed for an organization.
-To see a list of the most important settings, see [Best practices: Management for cloud managed](best-practices/best-practices-management-for-cloud-managed.md).
+When deploying Office, you can install different versions of Office for different groups of users.
+In addition to the architecture and update channel, you can include or exclude specific applications, choose languages, and define the installation experience.
+Each group of users is a separate deployment group and will require a separate configuration file.

 ## Step 8 - Plan your upgrade from existing versions of Office

 As part of your Microsoft supports installing Office 365 ProPlus alongside the most recent previous version of the Office suite, but we don't recommend it.
 If you plan to have two versions of Office on the same computer, you should plan to transition to using only Office 365 ProPlus when possible.
-Other versions of Office should be removed prior to or as part of the deployment of Office 365 ProPlus
+Other versions of Office should be removed prior to or as part of the deployment of Office 365 ProPlus.

 ## Step 9 - Plan for shared computers (optional)

-[DAN to revise]
+[DAN to add]

 ## Review exit criteria

 Before beginning your deployment, make sure you've completed the planning exit criteria:

-> [!IMPORTANT]
-> TO ADD: Table of all planning decision, once those are locked
+[JASON to add]

 ## Next steps
 Depending on your deployment  plan, go to one of the following articles: